apache-spark-on-k8s/kubernetes-HDFS/charts/hdfs-datanode-k8s/README.md

          --set kerberosRealm=MYCOMPANY.COM  \
          hdfs-datanode-k8s
      ```
-     The two variables above are required.
-For other variables, see values.yaml.
      If you have launched the non-HA namenode using
      the `hdfs-simple-namenode-k8s` chart, set the namenodeHAEnabled option to
      false.